 The Rise of Force Majeure Chargebacks

 In recent memory, few things have had as big an impact on the world of chargebacks as the COVID-19 pandemic.
-The disruptions to travel, business, and commerce have spawned all sorts of new scenarios that have the potential to end in payment disputes and chargebacks.
+The disruptions to travel, business, and commerce spawned all sorts of new scenarios that have the potential to end in payment disputes and chargebacks.

 Needless to say, 2020 has had no shortage of events that would qualify under most force majeure clauses, and 2021 may contain its share as well.
 But nothing has had as direct, far-reaching, and widespread impacts on merchants as the COVID-19 pandemic, and that’s what has so many consumers and payment industry professionals talking about force majeure.